 Average Weather at Nanisivik Airport Canada

-In Nanisivik Airport, the temperature typically varies from -23°F to 48°F over the course of the year, and is rarely below -36°F or above 57°F.
+At Nanisivik Airport, the summers are short, chilly, and mostly cloudy and the winters are long, frigid, dry, and overcast.
+Over the course of the year, the temperature typically varies from -23°F to 48°F and is rarely below -36°F or above 57°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature

 At Nanisivik Airport, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year at Nanisivik Airport begins around April 30 and lasts for 4.8 months, ending around September 23.
 On June 8, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 47% of the time, and overcast or mostly cloudy 53% of the time.

 The cloudier part of the year begins around September 23 and lasts for 7.2 months, ending around April 30.
 On December 4, the cloudiest day of the year, the sky is overcast or mostly cloudy 92% of the time, and clear, mostly clear, or partly cloudy 8% of the time.

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days at Nanisivik Airport varies throughout the year.